-DRAMA-There are numerous scenes in the novel that are very dramatic (e.g., when Mr. Fogarty recognizes Nuala).
-Divide the class into groups and ask them to pick a favorite scene and write it as a one-act play.
-Instruct them to cast the parts and tape the production to be viewed via the school-wide network.
+DRAMA-There are numerous scenes in both novels that are very dramatic (e.g., in A Difficult Boy, when Ethan confronts Mr. Lyman; and in Mending Horses, when Mr. Fogarty recognizes Nuala).
+Divide the class into groups and ask them to pick a favorite scene from one of the novels and write it as a one-act play.
+Instruct them to cast the parts and tape the production to be viewed via the schoolwide network.
 Suggest that they use music and appropriate graphics to add to the drama of the play.
 If possible, conduct a live interactive chat with the actors via the network.